 1. How does chemical coordination take place in animals?

-Chemical coordination takes place in animals with the help of chemical messengers called as Hormones.
-Hormones are the chemic fluids that are secreted by specific glands of the endocrine gland.
+Chemical coordination takes place in animals with the help of chemical messengers called hormones.
+Hormones are the chemicals that are secreted by specific endocrine glands.
 Hormones regulate the growth, development and homeostasis of the animals.

 2. Why is the use of iodized salt advisable?

 Usage of iodized salt is advisable to avoid the deficiency of iodine.
 If the intake of iodine is low, the release of thyroxine from the thyroid gland will be decreased.
 This affects fat, carbohydrate and protein metabolism.
 Thus, a person may have goitre if the intake of iodine is lowered.